AT&T: Former operating companies

-Woodbury Telephone: merged into Southern New England Telephone on June 1, 2007.

 Decline of rural landlines

-Of the Baby Bells, Ameritech sold some of its Wisconsin landlines to CenturyTel, in 1998; BellSouth sold some of its lines to MebTel, during the 2000s; US West sold many historically Bell landlines to Lynch Communications and Pacific Telecom, in the 1990s; Verizon sold many of its New England lines to FairPoint, in 2008, and its West Virginia operations to Frontier Communications, in 2010.
+Of the Baby Bells, Ameritech sold some of its Wisconsin landlines to CenturyTel in 1998; BellSouth sold some of its lines to MebTel during the 2000s; US West sold many historically Bell landlines to Lynch Communications and Pacific Telecom in the 1990s; Verizon sold many of its New England lines to FairPoint Communications in 2008 and sold its Frontier West Virginia operations to Frontier Communications in 2010.

 On October 25, 2014, Frontier Communications took over control of the AT&T landline network in Connecticut after being approved by state utility regulators.
-The deal was worth about $2 billion, and included Frontier inheriting about 2,500 of AT&T's employees and many of AT&T's buildings.
+The deal was worth about $2 billion and included Frontier inheriting about 2,500 of AT&T's employees and many of AT&T's buildings.

 Corporate structure

 Facilities and regions

 The company is headquartered at Whitacre Tower in downtown Dallas, Texas.
 On June 27, 2008, AT&T announced that it would move its corporate headquarters from downtown San Antonio to One AT&T Plaza in downtown Dallas.
 The company said that it moved to gain better access to its customers and operations throughout the world, and to the key technology partners, suppliers, innovation and human resources needed as it continues to grow, domestically and internationally.
 AT&T Inc. previously relocated its corporate headquarters to San Antonio from St. Louis, Missouri, in 1992, when it was then named Southwestern Bell Corporation.
 The company's Telecom Operations group, which serves residential and regional business customers in 22 U.S. states, remains in San Antonio.
-Atlanta, Georgia, continues to be the headquarters for AT&T Mobility, with significant offices in Redmond, Washington, the former home of AT&T Wireless.
+Atlanta, Georgia, continues to be the headquarters for AT&T Mobility, with significant offices in Redmond and Bothell, Washington, Redmond is the former home of AT&T Wireless.
 Bedminster, New Jersey, is the headquarters for the company's Global Business Services group and AT&T Labs and is where the original AT&T Corp. remains located.
 St. Louis continues as home to the company's Directory operations, AT&T Advertising Solutions.

 AT&T also offers services in many locations throughout the Asia Pacific; its regional headquarters is located in Hong Kong.
 The company is also active in Mexico, and on November 7, 2014, it was announced that Mexican carrier Iusacell would be acquired by AT&T. The acquisition was approved in January 2015.
 On April 30, 2015, AT&T acquired wireless operations Nextel Mexico from NII Holdings (now AT&T Mexico).